TIME OUT "the best movie night in town"

-In 2011 on a cold October night, Liam Saint-Pierre was walking back to his flat in Hackney when he came across an old super 8 projector lying in a bin.
-Seeing this as a sign from the cinematic gods he wiped off the used teabags and banana peel and carried it home.
-The projector looked in good condition, but Liam couldn’t get it to work.
+In 2011 on a cold October night, I was walking back to my flat in Hackney, feeling sorry for myself after a breakup, when I came across an old super 8 projector lying in a bin.
+Seeing this as a sign from the cinematic gods (I had always loved film) I wiped off the used teabags and banana peel and carried it home.
+The projector looked in good condition, but as much as I tried, I couldn’t get it to work.

 There is something about the feel of analog that you just don’t get with digital.
 It’s like the difference between sitting in front of an open fire compared to a radiator.

 He's been projecting film for the last 50 years.
 When we first started Liam would introduce the film, as Umit was too shy.
 However, after a year or so Ümit began to get up and talk about the print, where it was from, what stock they used and so on.
 He quickly got hang of it and loves to share his passion and insights with the audience, it never ceases to make people smile.